Sent-down youth: Rehabilitation

-Returned sent-down youth were among the personnel recruited for the Third Front Construction.
+Returned sent-down youth were among the personnel recruited for the Third Front.
 After Mao's death in 1976, many rusticated youth remained in the countryside; some had married into their villages.
 University entrance exams were reinstated in 1977, inspiring most rusticated youth to try to return to the city.
 In Yunnan in the winter of 1978, youth used strikes and petitions to implore the government to hear their plight; this reinforced the pressing nature of the issue to party authorities.

 About 6.5 million sent-down youths returned to cities in 1978 and 1979, creating employment pressure.
 Deng and other reformist policymakers advocated legalization of small-scale private businesses and overcame objections from conservative policymakers by appealing to the measure's low-cost job-creation benefits for returning sent-down youth.

-On March 8, 1980, general secretary of the Secretariat of the Communist Party Hu Yaobang proposed ending rustication.
+On March 8, 1980, CCP general secretary Hu Yaobang proposed ending rustication.
 On October 1, the party decided to end the movement and allow youth to return to their families in the cities.
 Under age and marriage restrictions, one child per family of rusticated youth was permitted to accompany their parents to their native cities.

 During the late 1970s, scar literature included vivid and realistic descriptions of their experiences and were the first public exploration of the cost of the Cultural Revolution.
 A different kind of rustication literature, more nuanced in its evaluation of the experience, was introduced during the 1980s by Shanghai writer and former zhiqing Chen Cun.